vrnetlab/vrnetlab/xrv/README.md

 This is not tested with XRv9000, which has a different dataplane and potentially different setup/boot mechanics.

+It's been tested to at least boot with:

+ * 5.3.3.51U (TeraStream build but 5.3 is prolly fine)

 Usage
 -----
 The container must be `--privileged` to start KVM.